hansroh/aquests/README.rst

 - 0.8

-  - aquests.lib moved to rs4, pip install rs4
+  - aquests.lib moved to new rs4 package, and aquests.lib has been removed

 - 0.7.19